 They are called standard lenses due to the fact that the angle of view for the lens is close to what the human eye sees.

-If you don't currently own it, the ideal initial lens to get is the SMC Pentax-M 50mm f/1.7.
-The 50mm f1.7 is widely available used, is light, has good photo output, is very affordable, and portable.
-More images have been shot with this lens when compared to any other lens.
+If you don't currently own it, the go-to first lens to get is the SMC Pentax-M 50mm f/1.7.
+The 50mm f1.7 is widely available used, is light, has good image output, is very affordable, and portable.
+More images have been shot with this lens on an MX than any other lens.

 The 2nd version, the SMC Pentax-A 50mm f/1.7, is also a good buy.

 The SMC Pentax-M 50mm f/1.4 is nearly a stop faster than the f/1.7, at the added cost of increased weight and size.
 An f/1.7 or f/2 lens will cost more.
 The former version, SMC Pentax, and later version, SMC Pentax-A, will both work with the MX.